 Procedures: The facilitator will guide the group through the process of developing their own rules and will be bound by them under terms of their agreement.
-The connection between promises and obligations will be made, followed by introduction of provisions of the Convention on the Rights of the Child which most states have agreed to and thereby promised to implement.
+The connection between promises and obligations will be made, followed by introduction of provisions of the Convention on the Rights of the Child which Ethiopia has agreed to and thereby promised to implement.